Author: Adrian Boyle / Editor: Adrian Boyle / Reviewer: Louise Burrows / Codes: CC2, HAP11, PhC4, PhP1, SLO1, SLO3 / Published: 14/12/2018

 Severe hyperthermia requires intubation and ventilation with non-depolarising muscle relaxants; suxamethonium can precipitate arrhythmias secondary to hyperkalemia associated with rhabdomyolysis.
 Benzodiazepines may be sufficient in moderate cases..
-Dantrolene has no effect on survival in animal models and in one case report was used with bromocriptine , a dopamine antagonist, resulted in an abrupt increase in temperature and subsequent death of a patient.
+Dantrolene has no effect on survival in animal models and in one case report was used with bromocriptine , a dopamine agonist, resulted in an abrupt increase in temperature and subsequent death of a patient.

 Serotonin syndrome is best treated with fluids and benzodiazepines.
 Dantrolene is unhelpful.
-Grade D recommendation Level 5 Evidence
+Grade D recommendation Level 5 Evidence.

 - Mechem CC.
 Severe hyperthermia (heat stroke) in adults.
 UpToDate, April 2012.
 View article